-- An irretrievable breakdown of the student-agency relationship for which the student is not deemed by the Liaison and Course Coordinator to bear responsibility. - An unanticipated change in the student's circumstances which renders the specific placement inappropriate (e.g., the sudden death of a family member, direct personal involvement with the agency by the student as a service user etc).
+- An irretrievable breakdown of the student-agency relationship for which the student is not deemed by the liaison, practice education manager and course coordinator to bear responsibility. - An unanticipated change in the student's circumstances which renders the specific placement inappropriate (eg the sudden death of a family member, direct personal involvement with the agency by the student as a service user etc).